HamzaHassanain/HAllocator/DOCUMENTAION.md

 <h2 id="overview">Overview</h2>

-HAllocator is a modern C++ memory allocator implementation that provides efficient memory management through advanced data structures and algorithms.
+HAllocator is a C++ memory allocator implementation that provides memory management through advanced data structures and algorithms.
 This documentation is intended for developers who want to understand the internals, extend the functionality, or integrate HAllocator into their projects.

 ### Key Features